Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 If you want a machine that has it, you have to spend more money.
 In fact, things can get really expensive here so you have to determine whether you really need it or not.

-Types of Torches and Arc Start To Consider:
+Types of Torches and Arc Starts to Consider:

 A variety of torches also come into the mix.
 You can’t go with just any old thing as consideration is still needed.

-High-Frequency Start (HSV) vs Mecanincal Blowback Start (NH)
+High-Frequency Start (HSV) vs Mechanical Blowback Start (NH)

-A plasma torch requires a way to heat up the gas so it can reach its ionized temperature.
-The gas is then heated until it becomes electrically conductive resulting in DC energy coming from the power supply to superheat the air and turn it into a plasma gas that eventually creates a high-temperature cutting process.
+A plasma torch requires a means to heat the gas to its ionization temperature.
+The gas is then heated until it becomes electrically conductive, allowing DC energy from the power supply to superheat the air and turn it into a plasma gas that eventually produces a high-temperature cutting process.

 1. High-Frequency Start – HSV

-A high-frequency start uses a high voltage HF AC generator to create and send a pulse and create a high-intensity spark within the torch to heat up the compressed air or cutting gas.
+A high-frequency start uses a high-voltage HF AC generator to produce and deliver a pulse that creates a high-intensity spark within the torch, heating the compressed air or cutting gas.

-A frequency pulse goes through the electrode and the nozzle and then through the workpiece establishing the pilot arc and subsequently the full cutting arc.
+A frequency pulse passes through the electrode and nozzle, then through the workpiece, establishing the pilot arc and subsequently the full cutting arc.

-The discharge is created using circuitry in the plasma power supply and is transmitted through wires found in the torch lead that go all the way to the torch.
+The discharge is generated by circuitry in the plasma power supply and transmitted through wires in the torch lead that extend to the torch.

-This type of cutter discharges a lot of electrical noise inside the work environment.
-Certain CNC machines that use a standard PC as a controller have problems created with electrical noise interference that the starting method causes.
+This type of cutter emits significant electrical noise in the work environment.
+Certain CNC machines that use a standard PC as a controller have problems caused by electrical noise from the starting method.
 To combat these problems, modern CNC machines have complex grounding and filtering that allow the frequency to go without a hitch.
-And modern handheld plasma cutters are made in a way to bypass this problem altogether.
+And modern handheld plasma cutters are designed to bypass this problem altogether.

-You will have no problem buying the plasma cutter that works on high-frequency technology if you get one from the top brands or if you make an inquiry with the manufacturer about these problems.
+You will have no problem buying a plasma cutter that uses high-frequency technology if you get one from a top brand or inquire with the manufacturer about these issues.

 2. The Contact Start or Blowback Start (NH)

-The main DC power is activated within the torch which causes the gas flow to start in the torch only moments after its activation.
-The gas flow will then enable the spring-loaded electrode to slide back away from the nozzle creating a short circuit spark that ionizes the gas flow.
+The main DC power is activated within the torch, causing the gas flow to start only moments after activation.
+The gas flow will then enable the spring-loaded electrode to slide back away from the nozzle, creating a short-circuit spark that ionizes the gas flow.

-This method, as well as the HF, start one, is used to cut through rusty, dirty, and even painted materials.
+This method, as well as the HF start, is used to cut through rusty, dirty, and even painted materials.
 These methods are used predominantly by units in today’s industry for both hand and mechanical cutting operations.

 Pilot Arc vs Non-Pilot Arc